Josip Keran: Later career

 In May 2014, he played in the 2014 U.S. Open Cup with Chicago-based RWB Adria.
-He played in the opening round of the national tournament where Adria defeated Detroit City in a penalty shootout.
-Adria would ultimately reach the third round of the tournament where Keran played against Pittsburgh Riverhounds of the USL PRO.
-After a close match, Adria was eliminated after a 3-2 defeat.
+He played in the opening round of the national tournament, where Adria defeated Detroit City in a penalty shootout.
+Adria would ultimately reach the third round of the tournament, where Keran played against the Pittsburgh Riverhounds of the USL PRO.
+After a close match, Adria was eliminated after a 3–2 defeat.

 For the 2016 CSL season, he signed with expansion franchise Hamilton City.
-His final run in the CSL was in the 2019 season, when he played with CSC Mississauga.
+After a season with Hamilton, he signed with league rivals SC Waterloo Region in 2017 where he appeared in the opening match of the playoffs against the Serbian White Eagles.
+His final run in the CSL was in the 2019 season when he played with CSC Mississauga.

 Indoor soccer

-He played at the indoor level in the winter of 2017-18 in the Mississauga-centered Arena Premier League with Croatia AC.
+He played at the indoor level in the winter of 2017–18 in the Mississauga-centered Arena Premier League with Croatia AC.
 In their debut season, the Croats managed to win the championship title.

-When the Major Arena Soccer League expanded into Ontario in 2018 and granted a franchise to expansion side Mississauga MetroStars which resulted in Keran signing with the club for the 2018-19 season.
+When the Major Arena Soccer League expanded into Ontario in 2018 and granted a franchise to expansion side Mississauga MetroStars which resulted in Keran signing with the club for the 2018–19 season.
 He made his debut for the MetroStars on December 1, 2018, against Baltimore Blast.
 The following week he assisted Mississauga in securing their first victory at home against Florida Tropics SC.
 He recorded his first goal for the club on December 23, 2018, against Orlando SeaWolves.
 After a month's absence since February 2019, he returned on March 27, 2019, against Baltimore.
 In total, he would appear in 18 matches and record 6 goals.